NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 # Compile the code with basic optimisation: -Og.
 Don't use the default optimised level
 # because the assemble code of "combine3" and "combine4" are almost the same when I
 # compiled it.
+# The author used "-O1" as the level of optimisation.
 gcc -Og -c combine_test.c
 # Disassemble the object file.
 objdump -d combine_test.o > dump_combine.s